Coronavirus - if you have problems with renting

 If you’re extremely vulnerable because of a medical condition, you might have been told to 'shield’ yourself.
 You can read about how to live safely with other people on Gov.Wales.

-If your shared housing makes it impossible for you to shield yourself, it’s likely to be considered unsafe for you to stay there.
-You can ask your local council for help finding somewhere else to live.
-That means you’ll need to make a homeless application.
+If your shared housing makes it impossible for you to be safe, you can ask your local council for help finding somewhere else to live.
+For example, if you’re extremely vulnerable because of a medical condition but you live with a nurse.

-If your council doesn’t offer suitable alternative accommodation, you should contact your nearest Citizens Advice.
+If your council doesn’t offer suitable alternative accommodation, you should talk to an adviser.

 If you become homeless